WrightonLabCSU/DRAM/README.md

 ---------

-## DRAM2 Databases
+## DRAM v2 Databases

-DRAM2 databases, unlike DRAM1 databases, will be pre-formatted and hosted online.
-Users of DRAM2 will need to:
+DRAM v2 databases, unlike DRAM v1 databases, will be pre-formatted and hosted online.
+Users of DRAM will need to:
 1) decide which databases suits their needs
-2) download DRAM2 databases via the provided `pull_databases_*.py scripts.
+2) download the databases from Globus

   *However, these databases can be quite large and it is therefore important to look through the options below.*

   *These databases rely on an SQL database of database descriptions which is provided in 3 different sizes based on ther user's needs.*

-#### All databases DRAM2 accommodates:
+#### All databases DRAM accommodates:
 - [KEGG](https://www.genome.jp/kegg/)
     - Kyoto Encyclopedia of Genes and Genomes.
     - (140G)